On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA: Spectral advection with upwind and MPDATA (box-model test case)

-Looking at the mass density plots in Figs.~\ref{fig:upwind_a} and \ref{fig:upwind_b}, it is evident that casting the results in the form of mass density shifts positions of the extrema in comparison with analytical solution.
-This is one of the consequences of applying numerical solution by integrating number conservation law (for discussion see sec.~\ref{sec:conservativness}).

-As can be seen in both the number- and mass-density plots in Figs.~\ref{fig:upwind_a} and \ref{fig:upwind_b}, solutions obtained with the upwind scheme are characterized by significant drop in the peak value and spectral broadening, with respect to the analytical solution -- both manifesting the numerical diffusion.

-The broadening and the drop in the peak value is less pronounced in Fig.~\ref{fig:upwind_b} where employment of a linear grid causes an increase of the the resolution in the large-particle region of the spectrum as compared to mass-doubling grid case of Fig.~\ref{fig:upwind_a}.
+Looking at the mass density plots in Figs.~\ref{fig:upwind_a} and \ref{fig:upwind_b}, it is evident that casting the results in the form of mass density shifts positions of the extrema in comparison with the analytical solution.
+This is one of the consequences of solving the number conservation equation (for discussion see sec.~\ref{sec:conservativness}).
+As can be seen in both the number- and mass-density plots in Figs.~\ref{fig:upwind_a} and \ref{fig:upwind_b}, solutions obtained with the upwind scheme are characterised by a significant drop in the peak value and visible broadening of the spectrum with respect to the analytical solution -- both manifesting the numerical diffusion.
+The broadening and the drop in the peak value are less pronounced in Fig.~\ref{fig:upwind_b} where employment of a linear grid causes an increase of the the resolution in the large-particle region of the spectrum as compared to mass-doubling grid case of Fig.~\ref{fig:upwind_a}.